hnmiecz/starter-academic/content/home/experience.md

   description = """
   * Conducted in-depth interviews with users, which led to the shipment of several products for the Community Integrity teams
   * Collaborated with a team of designers, engineers, content strategists and product managers to provide solution-focused insights
-  * Presented research findings to interdisciplinary stakeholders through long-form and short-form reports
+  * Presented research findings to cross-functional stakeholders through long-form and short-form reports
   * Synthesized internal and external research in a literature review with recommendations for product changes
   """